ritarasteiro/FieldCourse/pages/coalescent-summary.md

 ---
 layout: page
-title: Day 1 Summary
+title: Summary
 ---

-## Day #1.
-The basics of inference in population genetics: Wright Fisher and the coalescent
+## The basics of inference in population genetics: Wright Fisher and the coalescent

 ### SUMMARY
 * Introduced the WF model